erroronline1/caro/readme.md

 Description of options:

 	"postProcessing": Optional string as hint what to do with the result file "filesetting":
 		"source": File to process, SELF or a named array (the other filesettings don't matter then) "headerrowindex": Offset for title row
 		"dialect": Settings according to php fgetcsv
 		"columns": list/array of column names to process and export to destination "encoding": Comma separated string of possible character encoding of sourcefile

 	"filter": List/array of objects/dicts
 		"apply": "filter_by_expression"
 		"comment": Description, will be displayed
 		"keep": Boolean if matches are kept or omitted "match":
 			"all": All expressions have to be matched, object/dict with column-name-key, and pattern as value "any": At least one expression has to be matched, it's either "all" or "any"

 		"apply": "filter_by_monthdiff"
 		"comment": Description, will be displayed
 		"keep": Boolean if matches are kept or omitted "date": Filter by identifier and date diff in months "identifier": Column name with recurring values, e.g. customer id "column": Column name with date to process, "format": List/array of date format order e.g. ["d", "m", "y"], "threshold": Integer for months,
 			"bias": < less than, > greater than threshold

 		"apply": "filter_by_duplicates",
 		"comment": Description, will be displayed
 		"keep": Boolean if matches are kept or omitted "duplicates": Keep amount of duplicates of column value, ordered by another concatenated column values (asc/desc) "orderby": List/array of column names whose values concatenate for comparison "descending": Boolean,
 			"column": Column name with recurring values, e.g. customer id of which duplicates are allowed "amount": Integer > 0

 		"apply": "filter_by_comparison_file",
 		"comment": Description, will be displayed
 		"keep": Boolean if matches are kept or omitted "compare": Keep or discard explicit excemptions as stated in excemption file, based on same identifier "filesetting": Same structure as base. if source == "SELF" the origin file will be processed "filter": Same structure as base
 			"modify": Same structure as base
 			"match":
 				"all": Dict with one or multiple "ORIGININDEX": "COMPAREFILEINDEX", kept if all match "any": Dict with one or multiple "ORIGININDEX": "COMPAREFILEINDEX", kept if at least one matches "transfer": Add a new column with comparison value

 		"apply": "filter_by_monthinterval",
 		"comment": Description, will be displayed
 		"keep": Boolean if matches are kept or omitted "interval": Discard by not matching interval in months, optional offset from initial column value "column": Column name with date to process, "format": List/array of date format order e.g. ["d", "m", "y"], "interval": Integer for months,
 			"offset": Optional offset in months

 		"apply": "filter_by_rand",
 		"comment": Description, will be displayed
 		"keep": boolean if matches are kept or omitted "data": Select amount of random rows that match given content of asserted column (if multiple, all must be found) "columns": Object/dict of COLUMN-REGEX-pairs to select from, "amount": Integer > 0

 	"modify": Modifies the result
 		"add": Adds a column with the set value. if the name is already in use this will be replaced!
 			   If property is an array with number values and arithmetic operators it will try to calculate Comma will be replaced with a decimal point in the latter case. hope for a proper number format.
-        "replace": Replaces regex matches with the given value either at a specified field or in all according to index 0 being a column name or none/null "remove": Remove columns from result, may have been used solely for filtering "rewrite": Adds newly named columns consisting of concatenated origin column values and separators.
+		"replace": Replaces regex matches with the given value either at a specified field or in all according to index 0 being a column name or none/null If more than one replacement are provided new lines with altered column values will be added to the result Replacements on a peculiar position have to be match[2] (full match, group 1 (^ if neccessary), group 2, ...rest) "remove": Remove columns from result, may have been used solely for filtering "rewrite": Adds newly named columns consisting of concatenated origin column values and separators.
 				   Original columns will be omitted, nested within a list to make sure to order as given "translate": Column values to be translated according to specified translation object

 	"split": Split output by matched patterns of column values into multiple files (csv) or sheets (xlsx)

 	"evaluate": Object/dict with colum-name keys and patterns as values that just create a warning, e.g. email verification

 	"translations" : Can replace e.g. numerical values with legible translations.
 					 This is an object/dict whose keys can be refered to from the modifier.
 					 The dict keys are processed as regex for a possible broader use.

 A generic sample: